A motorcycle bill of sale is a document that legally transfers motorcycle ownership between a buyer and a seller.

 - Date of signing

-While witnesses are not necessary in every state, you should consider having a witness sign to vouch for the bike’s condition and prove the bill of sale’s authenticity.
+While witnesses are unnecessary for every state, you should consider having a witness sign to verify the bike’s condition and prove the bill of sale’s authenticity.

 Step 6 – Notarize (if Required in Your State)